All at Once (Whitney Houston song): Live performances

 Whitney Houston (pictured in 2009) performed All at Once live for the majority of her career.

-Houston gave several televised performances of the song on various programs, first doing so on Dutch TV's PopsJops show followed by German TV's Peter's Popshow in 1985, and the Japanese TV show Night's Hit Studio and on the UK TV show Wogan in 1986.
+Houston gave several televised performances of the song on various programs, first doing so on Dutch TV's PopsJops show followed by German TV's Peter's Popshow in 1985, the Japanese TV show Night's Hit Studio and on the UK TV show Wogan in 1986.

-In February 1999, twelve years after her landmark Sanremo performance, Houston returned to Italian television on the show C'era Un Ragazzo singing the ballad with famed Italian pop singer Gianni Morandi, who had participated in the same festival the year Houston appeared.

 The following year, Houston performed the song at the 1987 American Music Awards as well as Italy's Sanremo Music Festival.
 In the latter competition, an encore of the song was requested, the first time that occurred in the festival's history; in both performances, Houston received a standing ovation.
+In February 1999, twelve years after her landmark Sanremo performance, Houston returned to Italian television on the show C'era Un Ragazzo singing the ballad with famed Italian pop singer Gianni Morandi, who had participated in the same festival the year Houston appeared.

 Houston also performed the song live at the Yokohama Arena in January 1990 for Japanese TV.
 A year later in March 1991, during another Yokohama Arena concert, it also broadcast on Japanese TV.
 Later that same month, she performed the song at her critically acclaimed Welcome Home Heroes with Whitney Houston HBO-TV special.
 During all of her broadcast South American concerts in 1994 as well as the Whitney: The Concert for a New South Africa special at Johannesburg's Ellis Park Stadium, the song was performed as well as in the Whitney: Brunei The Royal Wedding Celebration special in 1996.

-Houston included the song in four of her world concert tours : The Greatest Love World Tour, the I'm Your Baby Tonight World Tour, the Bodyguard World Tour and the Nothing but Love World Tour, as well as all of her four territorial concert tours: the Feels So Right tour in Japan (1990), the Pacific Rim Tour (1997), the European Tour (1998) and the Soul Divas Tour (2004).
+Houston included the song in four of her world concert tours : The Greatest Love World Tour, the I'm Your Baby Tonight World Tour, the Bodyguard World Tour and the Nothing but Love World Tour, as well as all of her five territorial concert tours: the US Tour (1985), the Feels So Right tour in Japan (1990), the Pacific Rim Tour (1997), the European Tour (1998) and the Soul Divas Tour (2004).

 Houston also performed the song in Japan and Europe during her Greatest Love World Tour in 1986.
 Houston would include the song in the "Love Medley" portions of her concert tours, including the I'm Your Baby Tonight World Tour, The Bodyguard World Tour and the Nothing but Love World Tour.

 Houston performed the song in full during her concert stops in Europe and Japan during the Greatest Love World Tour.
 For the remainder of the tours where she performed the song, the ballad was performed as part of the "Love Medley" portion of her concerts and was often the first song to be performed in the medley.